Exquisite Cretan Grape Spoon Sweet

 Cretan Grapes

-Crete is an incredible wine destination, where over a dozen of different grape varieties produce some of the most distinctive wines in Greece.
+Crete is an incredible wine destination, where over a dozen different grape varieties produce some of the most distinctive wines in Greece.

-The wines of Crete have often (and very rightfully) received lot of publicity, however, it looks like the old table grape has been left to occupy a second, less important place.
+The wines of Crete have often (and very rightfully) received a lot of publicity, however, it looks like the old table grape has been left to occupy a second, less important place.

-What is Arbaroriza
+What is Arbaroriza?

 Bearing the scientific name of Pelargonium Graveolens, but known as arbaroriza in Crete, this plan is a distant relative to the regular geranium plant that you can find all over Greece, Cyprus, and many other Mediterranean countries.
-And although it belongs to the family of geranium and is often confused with it, this is an entirely different plant.
+Although it belongs to the family of geranium and is often confused with it, this is an entirely different plant.

 Greek Spoon Sweets